 Because IMRT uses a higher total dose of radiation, it may slightly increase the risk of second cancers later on.
 This is something researchers are looking into.

-A related technique, intensity modulated proton therapy (IMPT), uses proton beams instead of photon beams.
-Protons are parts of atoms that cause little damage to tissues they pass through but are very good at killing cells at the end of their path.
-Very little of the dose goes beyond the tumor at the end of the beam’s path.
-This means that proton beam radiation may be able to deliver more radiation to the cancer while reducing side effects on nearby normal tissues.
-Despite this theory, a 2012 study of proton beam therapy on localized prostate cancer did not show fewer side effects compared to the more common photon beam radiation.
-IMPT is often used for tumors near critical body structures such as the eye, the brain, and the spine.
+Intensity modulated proton therapy (IMPT) is IMRT using proton beams instead of photon beams.
+Protons are parts of atoms that in theory can deliver radiation to the area that they are aimed at (like the cancer), while doing less damage to nearby normal tissues.
+Still, there have been no studies showing that proton beam radiation is better than the more common photon beam in terms of cancer outcomes or side effects.
+In fact, a 2012 study of proton beam therapy used to treat localized prostate cancer did not show fewer side effects compared to the more common photon beam radiation.
+More study on this is needed.
+Meanwhile, IMPT is often used for tumors near critical body structures such as the eye, the brain, and the spine.

-Protons can only be put out by a special machine called a cyclotron or synchrotron.
-This machine costs millions of dollars and requires expert staff.
+Protons can only be sent out by a special machine called a cyclotron or synchrotron.
+This machine costs millions of dollars and requires expert staff to use and maintain it.
 Because of this, proton beam therapy is expensive, and very few treatment centers in the United States offer it.
-More studies are needed to compare outcomes between proton and photon treatment so that each is used for the cancer type for which it works best.
+Many more studies are needed to compare outcomes between proton and photon treatment so that each is used for the cancer type for which it works best.

-When the radiation is aimed at the head, a head frame or shell is used to hold the skull still and allow for precise aiming of radiation beams.
+When the radiation is aimed at the head, a frame or shell is used to hold the head still and allow for precise aiming of radiation beams.

-A related term, stereotactic body radiation therapy (SBRT), is used to describe this technique when it’s used for tumors in other parts of the body, such as the spine, liver, pancreas, kidney, lung, and prostate.
+A related term, stereotactic body radiation therapy (SBRT), is used to describe this technique when it’s used for tumors in other parts of the body, for instance, the spine, liver, pancreas, kidney, lung, and prostate.